Peter Sinfield

-Peter John Sinfield (born 27 December 1943) is an English poet and songwriter.
-He is best known as the co-founder and former lyricist of King Crimson, whose debut album In the Court of the Crimson King is considered one of the first and most influential progressive rock albums ever released.
+Peter John Sinfield (27 December 1943 – 14 November 2024) was an English poet and songwriter.
+He was best known as a co-founder and lyricist of King Crimson.
+Their debut album In the Court of the Crimson King is considered one of the first and most influential progressive rock albums ever released.

 Sinfield's lyrics are known for their surreal imagery, often involving common fantasy concepts, nature, or the sea.
 They often also deal with emotional concepts and, sometimes, storyline concepts.
 Later in his career, he adapted his songwriting to better suit pop music, and wrote a number of successful songs for artists such as Celine Dion, Cher, Cliff Richard, Leo Sayer, Five Star, and Bucks Fizz.

+Paul Stump, in his 1997 History of Progressive Rock, called Sinfield "the premier littérateur of Progressive".
 In 2005, Sinfield was referred to as a "prog rock hero" in Q magazine for his lyrical work and influence in the music industry.

 Early life

-Sinfield was born at Fulham, London, to mixed English-Irish ancestry and a bohemian activist mother Deidre (also known as Joey or Daphne).
+Sinfield was born in Fulham, London, to mixed English-Irish ancestry and a bohemian activist mother Deidre (also known as Joey or Daphne).
 He seldom had contact with his father Ian.
 Up until the age of eight, he was raised largely by his mother's German housekeeper Maria Wallenda, a high wire walker from the circus act the Flying Wallendas, after which he was sent to Danes Hill School in Oxshott.
 It was there that Sinfield discovered a love of words and their uses and meanings, with the guidance of his tutor John Mawson.
-He came to devour books of all kinds, especially poetry.
+He began to read literature of all kinds, particularly poetry.
 He later attended Ranelagh Grammar School in Bracknell, Berkshire.
 He left school at sixteen and worked briefly as a travel agent, believing that this would "allow him to see the world".

-Sinfield then went on to work for a computer company for six years, travelling around Europe when he could and hanging around with friends from the Chelsea School of Art.
-To compete with his art school friends, Sinfield began learning to play the guitar, and write poetry in the mid 1960s, and made a living on market stalls selling handmade kites, lampshades, paintings and customised clothing.
-He spent a number of years drifting around Morocco and Spain before returning to England.
-Sometime in 1967, he formed The Creation, a band he said he envisioned as a cross between Donovan and The Who.
+After his stint as a travel agent, Sinfield secured a job in the computer industry.
+To compete with his art school friends, Sinfield learned to play the guitar.
+He wrote poetry beginning in the mid 1960s and made a living on market stalls selling handmade kites, lampshades, paintings and customised clothing.
+Sinfield spent a number of years drifting around Morocco and Spain before returning to England.
+In 1967, he formed the Creation (which was not the '60s British band with the same name), a band he said he envisioned as a cross between Donovan and the Who.
 One of the members, Ian McDonald, convinced Sinfield to switch from singer/guitarist to lyricist.